Looking for ethical wellies? Here is your guide to the best sustainable brands for adults and kids available in 2023.

 Guide to Ethical Wellies

 As I’ve done quite a bit of research for myself, I thought I’d share my finds in case anyone else needs to compromise, and requires a pair of ethical wellies.
 I know we’re coming into summer, so hopefully, wellies season is behind us for at least a little while.
-In Scotland, you just never can tell though, and you know what Billy says about wellies!
+In Scotland, you just never can tell though.
+Music festival season is upon us.
+And you know what Billy says about wellies!

-Aigle is one brand to look at for welly boots, as some Aigle wellies are handmade in France using natural rubber, which makes for a more sustainable welly boot.
+Aigle is another brand to look at for welly boots, as some Aigle wellies are handmade in France using natural rubber, which makes for a more sustainable welly boot.
 However, as I mentioned before, the entire boot is not made from 100% natural rubber, so cannot be recycled at the end of its life.

 Please also note that not all Aigle wellies are made in France.
 This page highlights Aigle’s current range that is made in France (currently over 80 styles).
 Others seem to be made in China.
 So, if being made more locally is important to you then make sure you shop the Made in France range.

 The good news is if plain wellies aren’t for you, then Aigle does have quite the collection of stylish prints and styles.

 Gumleaf Wellies are handmade in Europe, although there’s no mention of the exact location.
 Their boots are made using over 75% rubber, so fewer fossil fuels go into their production compared to a pair made from synthetic rubber.
 They do also look pretty practical and sturdy and could withstand the muddiest of puddles!